tamim2007009/Online-Book-Shop/readme.md

  ### Admin
  - Basically admin manages the all activities of the application
- - Admin can add & delete user, author, category, and books.
+ - Admin can add & delete user,category, and books.
  - Admin can accept or reject the user orders.
  - Admin has control over the book reviews and so on.